Enide/polyglot-maven-editors/README.md

-This is done to make minimalist Gradle Editor, and play with Eclipse Editor API, and then maybe find some foundation for Editors in Nodeclipse
+This is done to make minimalist Gradle Editor, and play with Eclipse Editor API, and then maybe find some foundation for Editors in Nodeclipse, but it just as it.

+And now there are simple editors for .atom and .groovy/.gy for [Polyglot Maven](https://github.com/takari/polyglot-maven)

 ## Using